cferdinandi/vanilla-js-academy/content/_index.md

 Do you offer a student discount?
 : Absolutely!
 This applies to anyone in any type of schooling, including evening classes and coding bootcamps.
 [Learn more about student discounts.](/student-discount/)

+I have a poor exchange rate in USD.
+There's no way I can afford this.
+: I totally get that in some countries salaries and cost of living are such that the Vanilla JS Academy is unaffordable.
+Send me an email at {{<email params="subject=Vanilla%20JS%20Academy:%20Exchange%20Rate&body=I%20live%20in%20a%20{country}.%20Can%20I%20have%20a%20discount%20to%20make%20the%20Vanilla%20JS%20Academy%20more%20affordable%20for%20me?%20Thanks!">}} and I'll send you a discount to make it fair for where you live.

 I'm not a student.
 Any other discounts?
 : Yep.
 I've had a lot of helping getting where I am, and I want to pay it forward.
 If you're a member of an under-represented group in tech, you can get special pricing.
 [Learn more about discounts for under-represented groups in tech.](/underrepresented-group-discount/)